thalesmello/exploring-async/exploring_async.md

 }
 ```

-It's now easier to follow what is happening in the code.
-The problem with it
-is that, each `setTimeout()` call is now coupled with the callback functions.
+Even though it's now easier to follow, there's a lot of room for improvement.
+For that, let's go ahead to the next technique in our agenda.

 ## Promises

 Promises are the solution preferred by the JavaScript community to avoid
 callback hell.
 It defines an API that handles asynchronous events elegantly.
 When you have a promise, you can pass a call `.then` passing in a callback
-function.
-But the function returns another promise with the return value of
+function for when the Promise is done with our computation.

+The key point here is that, in every `.then` function call, a new Promise is
-the previous callback.
-The advantage is that you can use it to chain callbacks,
+returned when the previous callback is done.
+That allows us to chain Promises
-making it really simple to compose complicated behaviors.
+together, so we can compose really complex behaviors.

 ```js
 new Promise(resolve => setTimeout(() => resolve("Hello World!"), 1000))